 Due to the greasiness of the regular minoxidil like Kirkland or Amazon's, people want to wash it off the face as soon as possible.
 But you do need to give it enough time to be absorbed otherwise you waste a lot of juice.

 You can wash it off 3 hours after the application.
-If you use Essengen-5 NO PG Fast Dry, because it is not grease and dries quick, you won't feel the need to wash it off at all.
+If you use Essengen-5 NO PG Fast Dry, because it is not greasy and dries quickly, you won't feel the need to wash it off at all.

 Will minoxidil work for me?

 Minoxidil works for almost everyone, whether you are Caucasian, Asian, African or Hispanic men, no matter if you have thin, patchy or no beard at all.

 It works so well that it can work on females too.
 One of the main reason women is generally recommended to use 2% rather than 5% is that the latter is more likely to have side effects such as facial hair on women.

 You have no beard at all?
 No worry.
 I have seen many people grow a full beard from nothing.
 Do not expect everyone will have a beard like James Harden though.